-Home Page UPDATED DECEMBER 7, 2007
+Home Page

-From recent correspondence:
+From personal correspondence:

 I chaired the 1986 American Heart Association CPR Guidelines Conference panel on near-drowning.
 Dr. Heimlich was on the panel and was quite cordial until after the meeting when, after ALL of the other panelists felt that there was insufficient evidence to recommend his maneuver first ahead of MTM ventilation.
 (It was added for cases where particulate matter was suspected to be in the airway or if MTM failed).
 At that point, he viciously attacked ME (even though I was totally neutral and just interested in the data).
 He got really angry when I pressed him to produce references for studies he was citing that, despite a great deal of library work on my part, could simply not be found.